 - Data-Driven Problem Solving & Results - Impressive outputs (e.g. # served, # of hours) and strategic outcomes (e.g. knowledge gained, behaviors changed).

 - Root Cause vs. Symptoms - The organization/program is addressing root cause(s) of the challenge.

-All grant requests must be submitted through the MassMutual Foundation Online Grant Application.
-Grants are reviewed on a quarterly schedule based on MassMutual Foundation Board meetings (see below for this year’s deadlines).
+All grant requests must be submitted through the MassMutual Foundation online.
 Funding decisions will be made and communicated to grant seekers approximately 8 weeks after the grant submission deadline.

-Proposals are due by 5:00 p.m. on the specified dates below (subject to modification):
+Applications are due by 5:00 p.m. on the following dates

 How to Apply for a MassMutual Sponsorship